 Colorado Rocky Mountain School focuses on educating tomorrow's leaders with a curriculum that is relevant, focused on intellectual and character growth, and engages the students' sense of adventure.
 Located near Carbondale, Colorado, the school boasts a low teacher-student ratio, a student body under 200 students, and a one hundred percent college acceptance rate for graduates.
 Students can choose the day school or a boarding option, with boarding students living in dormitories divided by grade level and gender.
-Faculty advisors provide frequent mentorship and develop… More
+Faculty advisors provide frequent mentorship and develop meaningful relationships with their small groups of students.
+Students at Colorado Rocky Mountain School mix a rigorous academic schedule with ample time and opportunity to explore the outdoors and get involved in their community.
+They are encouraged to explore new… More

 Steamboat Springs, CO

 Located in Steamboat Springs, Colorado, the Steamboat Mountain School is a college preparatory school that is equally focused on academics and adventure.
 Featuring a 100% college placement rate and students hailing from 14 states and 6 countries, the Steamboat Mountain School aims to foster a love of learning as well as a sense of adventure in its student body.
-Having produced multiple olympians as well as members of the United States Ski Team, the Steamboat Mountain School is at the forefront of experiential learning.… More
+Having produced multiple olympians as well as members of the United States Ski Team, the Steamboat Mountain School is at the forefront of experiential learning.
+Students from the school have access to all that Steamboat Springs and the adjacent Rocky Mountains have to offer and engage in outdoor activities ranging from skiing to kayaking to mountain biking.
+Situated on an 150 acre campus surrounded by… More

 This page features a list of boarding schools in Colorado (CO), USA.